Yan9564/NMFAD/README.md

 ## Data set in experiment
 - The data set in the experiment is from literature in ["__On the Evaluation of Unsupervised Outlier Detection:
 Measures, Datasets, and an Empirical Study__"](https://www.dbs.ifi.lmu.de/research/outlier-evaluation/DAMI/)
+- The data set used in the appendix is from [http://www.ai.mit.edu/courses/6.899/lectures/faces.tar.gz](http://www.ai.mit.edu/courses/6.899/lectures/faces.tar.gz)
 - The data set in the case study are available from yanbingxin124@163.com, upon reasonable request.
 ## Requirements
 - Python 3.9.7